 As physical, mental, and emotional beings, we have issues….
 Today we may have trouble settling down because we’ve argued with someone we love.
 Yesterday, our agitation may have been due to our sore knee.
 And tomorrow…. well, has anyone ever suffered financial stress, problems completing an assignment, or the loss of a loved one?
 There are many reasons why we can’t relax during meditation.
 And it’s all ok….
 It’s all part of the “Life On Planet Earth” experience!

-What Are Some Of The Reasons It Can Be Difficult To Relax During Meditation?
+4 Reasons It Can Be Difficult To Relax During Meditation

 Thinking about how you snapped at your work colleague, how you need to lose a little weight, why you can’t afford the new car you want, etc. doesn’t make it easy to relax.
 And once our minds latch onto some of these negative habitual thought patterns, it can be a challenge to let go of them.